minvws/nl-kat-coordination/docs/source/user-manual/navigation/reports.rst

 - **Aggregate report:** selecting one or more reports will show aggregated data for each selected report.
 This means that some results are aggregated to provide a general overview of the current compliance status of the scanned objects.
 - **Multi report:** allows you to compare one organisation with another based on the organisation tags.
 This is only possible for aggregate reports.
 A multi report is very similar to an aggregate report, but shows data across multiple organisations.

-All kind of reports can be exported as PDF.
+All kinds of reports can be exported as PDF.
 The Aggregate Report can also be exported as JSON.

 Report types